samshum90/Gym_Master_Ruby_Project/README.md

 [Live App on Heroku](https://gym-master-3000.herokuapp.com)

 This is my first Full stack app built with Ruby using Sinatra for the frontend and PostgresSQL as backend.
-My First Solo week long project built during CodeClan's professional software development course., Sinatra, and PostgreSQL were used to build a CRUD app with Restful routes.
+My First Solo week long project built during CodeClan's professional software development course.
+Following MVC design with Restful routes.

 The project is designed to be used in a gym to manage members, classes, and Instructors.